Fighting a Murder Charge in Columbus Georgia

 When a person unintentionally kills another person or acts recklessly, it is called second-degree murder.

-Generally speaking, 2nd-degree murders typically have no premeditation and are intended primarily to harm others, rather than kill.
+Generally speaking, 2nd-degree murders typically have no premeditation and are intended primarily to harm others rather than kill.

-Columbus, Ga law defines felony murder as killing someone while committing a different felony, regardless of whether the murder is intentional.
+Columbus law defines felony murder as killing someone while committing a different felony, regardless of whether the murder is intentional.

 For instance, if a felon, fleeing in a getaway car after a bank robbery, accidentally strikes and kills a pedestrian, that would be a classic example of felony murder.
 A murder that occurs as a result of aggravated assault may also fall within this class.

-As in many states, a conviction for voluntary manslaughter in Georgia is equivalent to a conviction for second-degree murder.
+As in many states, a conviction for voluntary manslaughter in Georgia is equivalent to a sentence for second-degree murder.
 Voluntary manslaughter occurs when a person intentionally kills someone under the influence of a sudden, violent passion.

 Catching your spouse in bed with someone else and reacting violently is a classic example of “sudden, violent passion.”

-In Georgia, attempted murder occurs when a person intends to kill someone and takes substantial steps towards actualizing the murder.
+In Georgia, attempted murder occurs when a person intends to kill someone and takes substantial steps toward actualizing the murder.
 Attempted murder is a form of criminal attempt.
 There are also significant penalties for attempted crimes.
 For instance, attempted murder can carry a prison sentence of one to thirty years.

 A person commits involuntary manslaughter when they kill someone through criminal negligence.
 A classic example is a drunk driver.
 The driver may kill someone in the accident, but probably not intentionally.

 Strictly speaking, involuntary manslaughter is a homicide but not murder.
-The perpetrator must have been in the process of committing a misdemeanor crime or committing a “lawful act in an unlawful manner”, such as a DUI.
+The perpetrator must have been in the process of committing a misdemeanor crime or committing a “lawful act in an unlawful manner,” such as a DUI.